Textile: History

-Textiles themselves are too fragile to survive across millennia; the tools used for spinning and weaving make up most prehistoric evidence for textile work.
-The earliest tool for spinning was the spindle to which a whorl was eventually added.
-The weight of the whorl improved the thickness and twist of spun thread.
-Later the spinning wheel was invented.
-Historians are unsure where; some say China and others India.
+Textiles themselves are too fragile to survive across millennia; the tools used for spinning and weaving make up most of the prehistoric evidence for textile work.
+The earliest tool for spinning was the spindle, to which a whorl was eventually added.
+The weight of the whorl improved the thickness and twist of the spun thread.
+Later, the spinning wheel was invented.
+Historians are unsure where; some say China, others India.

-The precursor of today's textiles includes leaves, barks, fur pelts, and felted cloths.
+The precursors of today's textiles include leaves, barks, fur pelts, and felted cloths.

 The Banton Burial Cloth, the oldest existing example of warp ikat in Southeast Asia, is displayed at the National Museum of the Philippines.
-The cloth was most likely made by the native Asian people of the northwest Romblon.
+The cloth was most likely made by the native Asian people of northwest Romblon.

 The first clothes, worn at least 70,000 years ago and perhaps much earlier, were probably made of animal skins and helped protect early humans from the elements.
-At some point, people learned to weave plant fibers into textiles.
+At some point, people learned to weave plant fibres into textiles.

-The discovery of dyed flax fibers in a cave in the Republic of Georgia dated to 34,000 BCE suggests that textile-like materials were made as early as the Paleolithic era.
+The discovery of dyed flax fibres in a cave in the Republic of Georgia dated to 34,000 BCE suggests that textile-like materials were made as early as the Paleolithic era.

 The speed and scale of textile production have been altered almost beyond recognition by industrialization and the introduction of modern manufacturing techniques.
+However, for the main types of textiles, plain weave, twill, or satin weave, there is little difference between the ancient and modern methods.

 Textile industry

 The textile industry grew out of art and craft and was kept going by guilds.
-In the 18th and 19th centuries, during the industrial revolution, it became increasingly mechanized.
-In 1765, when a machine for spinning wool or cotton called the spinning jenny was invented in the United Kingdom, textile production became the first economic activity to be industrialised.
+In the 18th and 19th centuries, during the Industrial Revolution, it became increasingly mechanized.
+In 1765, when a machine for spinning wool or cotton called the spinning jenny was invented in the United Kingdom, textile production became the first economic activity to be industrialized.
 In the 20th century, science and technology were driving forces.

+The textile industry exhibits inherent dynamism, influenced by a multitude of transformative changes and innovations within the domain.
+Textile operations can experience ramifications arising from shifts in international trade policies, evolving fashion trends, evolving customer preferences, variations in production costs and methodologies, adherence to safety and environmental regulations, as well as advancements in research and development.

+The textile and garment industries exert a significant impact on the economic systems of numerous countries engaged in textile production.

 Naming

-Most textiles were called by their generic names, their place of origin, or were put into groups based loosely on manufacturing techniques, characteristics, and on their designs.
-Nylon, Olefin, Acrylic are all generic names for some synthetic fibers.
+Most textiles were called by their base-fibre generic names, their place of origin, or were put into groups based loosely on manufacturing techniques, characteristics, and designs.

+(bearskin cloth) may have received its name from its "shaggy nap".

+"Nylon", "olefin", and "acrylic" are generic names for some of the more commonly used synthetic fibres.